 If you are building killer WordPress plugins and themes being keenly aware of all the design/development magic, that doesn’t necessarily mean you are a go-getter in marketing.
 Right?

 In fact, marketing WordPress products is another huge battleground that requires a specific sort of skills and ‘accessories’, sometimes gained through years of experience.

-But when there is no time or resources for hardcore planning and building marketing strategies (a solopreneur?), you may still benefit from a plenty of awesome WordPress tools that you can give a try any time and get more exposure!
+But when there is no time or resources for hardcore planning and building marketing strategies (a solopreneur?), you may still benefit from plenty of awesome WordPress tools that you can give a try any time and get more exposure!

-It’s worth mentioning that the main focus of this post is put on the tools that can do the work organically – through building credibility and healthy relationship with your audience (instead of just creating blatant ads.)
+It’s worth mentioning that the main focus of this post is put on the tools that can do the work organically – through building credibility and a healthy relationship with your audience (instead of just creating blatant ads.)